harpal88/solguardian/README.md

 ### Challenge: Real-time Updates Without WebSockets

 **Solution**: Created a configurable polling system with automatic pause/resume functionality to detect significant activity without overwhelming the API.

+## Impact & Relevance

+SolGuardian provides significant benefits to the Solana ecosystem:

+### Enhanced Transparency
+- Makes whale activity visible and trackable for all users
+- Demystifies large token movements that can impact market conditions
+- Provides context for transaction patterns through wallet profiling

+### Improved Security
+- Helps identify suspicious transaction patterns
+- Enables monitoring of known addresses for unusual activity
+- Provides real-time visibility into large fund movements

+### Better User Experience
+- Transforms complex blockchain data into intuitive visualizations
+- Simplifies the process of tracking multiple whale wallets
+- Makes Solana's data layer accessible to users without technical blockchain knowledge

+### Ecosystem Value
+- Demonstrates the power and accessibility of Solscan's APIs
+- Contributes to the narrative that Solana's data is approachable and valuable
+- Provides a foundation for more advanced monitoring tools in the ecosystem

 ## Future Enhancements